I Want To...

 Patient Safety and Quality Leadership Academy

-- Apply fundamental patient safety principles (such as human factors, safe design, high reliability) to resolve significant system problems
+- Apply fundamental patient safety principles, such as human factors, safe design and high reliability, to resolve significant system problems.

-- Appropriately scope and outline a quality and safety project including writing an problem statement, aim statement, and metrics for evaluation
+- Appropriately scope and outline a quality and safety project, including writing a problem statement, aim statement and metrics for evaluation.

-- Summarize lessons learned from their development and improvement efforts in a manuscript or thought piece
+- Summarize lessons learned from development and improvement efforts in a manuscript or thought piece.

-Over nine-months, participants devote an estimated 236 hours on work related to the program.
+Over nine months, participants devote an estimated 240 hours — 10 percent of the total program effort — on work related to the program.
 While the majority of effort is self-directed and flexible, participation in lectures and live training programs is required.

 Tuition and Scholarships